-We are proud to share that our 2024 research grants are focused almost entirely on helping children facing the toughest diagnoses – high-grade brain tumors, aggressive leukemias and solid tumors, and metastatic disease.
-These 12 grants awarded to top scientists at leading pediatric cancer research institutions across the nation total more than $5.6 million, CURE’s highest disbursement in a single grant cycle in our 49-year history.
+We are proud to share that our 2025 research grants are focused almost entirely on helping children facing the toughest diagnoses – high-grade brain tumors, aggressive leukemias, solid tumors, and metastatic disease.
+These 13 grants totaling $5.6 million have been awarded to top scientists at leading pediatric cancer research institutions across the nation.

 Advancing the Most Promising Research

-In response to CURE’s request for proposals, we received dozens of studies seeking funding.
+In response to CURE’s request for proposals, we received the most proposals seeking funding in our 50-year history.
 Our Peer Review Committee, comprised of expert oncologists and academic researchers, reviewed and scored each proposal using the same process employed by the National Institutes of Health.
 Their scores and critiques guided CURE’s board, ensuring we invest funds in the most strategic and prudent fashion.

 CURE offers two types of awards.
 Our Translation to CURE Award is open to investigators at any stage of their career.
 We also offer an Early Investigator Award to researchers who are within five years of completing their clinical training.